-ECIHSA - RMU - CYBERSECURITY
+ECIHSA - RMU

-INTRO TO CYBERSECURITY 0627 1 CREDIT
+INTRO TO CYBERSECURITY 0627 1 CREDIT 6 RMU CREDITS POSSIBLE THROUGH ECIHSA

-CYBS 2000 - INTRO TO CYBERSECURITY (3 CR) CYBS 2010 - COMPUTING PRINC/PRACTICES (3 CR)
+INFS 1020 - FUNDAMENTALS OF IT (3 CR) CYBS 2000 - INTRO TO CYBERSECURITY (3 CR)

-✓ Students will have the opportunity to earn an industry recognized credential (TestOut PC Pro certification) while in this course.

-This course provides an introductory study of cybersecurity.
-Students will learn terminology, principles, and technologies related to cybersecurity and its implementation in various industries.
+✓ Students will have the opportunity to earn an industry recognized credential (TestOut IT Fundamentals Pro certification) while in this course.
+This course provides students with an understanding of computers and the impact of information technology on organizations and society.
+The course involves both an overview of technological concepts and student practice in solving typical information-related problems.
+Students will also learn terminology, principles, and technologies related to cybersecurity and its implementation in various industries.
 The course covers the fundamental concepts of confidentiality, integrity, and availability, and applies these to present day computing situations, including legal issues, security planning, and security awareness.
-Students will also be trained to pass the TestOut PC Pro certification exam by learning how to install, maintain, customize, and operate a personal computer system through lessons in computer hardware/software, operating systems, storage/file management, networking, mobile devices, printing, system implementation and management.
-Additional preparation for the CompTIA A+ (Core 1 and Core 2) certification exams will be available if they wish to pursue.
+Students will also be trained to pass the TestOut IT Fundamentals Pro certification exam.
+Additional preparation for the CompTIA ITF+ certification exam will be available if they wish to pursue it.
 Students may earn a weighted grade on the 5.0 scale for this course.